ChrisMungiria/full-stack-test/README.md

 6. I then defined two API endpoints that would be useful to consume from the front-end:

 - `/api/createUser` - A POST request that creates a user in the database.
-- `/api/getUser/:IdNumber` - A GET request that gets a user by their ID number from the database.
+- `/api/getUser/:mobileNumber` - A GET request that gets a user by their mobile number from the database.

 ## Frontend